Aliases for KCNMB4 Gene

 GeneCards Summary for KCNMB4 Gene

-KCNMB4 (Potassium Channel Subfamily M Regulatory Beta Subunit 4) is a Protein Coding gene.
-Among its related pathways are Platelet homeostasis and Hemostasis.
-GO annotations related to this gene include calcium-activated potassium channel activity.
-An important paralog of this gene is KCNMB1.
+KCNMB4 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 4) is a Protein Coding gene.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
+An important paralog of this gene is KCNMB2.

 UniProtKB/Swiss-Prot for KCNMB4 Gene